Wednesday, 15 July 2015

 Then we come to my biggest fear.
 The age of 11.
 Secondary education.
 It is plain for everyone to see that Sasha will not cope in a school where there are thousands of children and sensory issues galore; the idea that she would walk from one classroom to another to do any subject that she didn't care about is quite honestly laughable.
 Mainstream secondary schooling is unlikely to work and yet we have no suitable alternative provision for Sasha in this county.

-In Surrey they do.
+In Surrey they do have an alternative.
 Limpsfield Grange is a state run, small secondary school specifically for girls on the autistic spectrum.
 For girls who need a bit more care and support.
-ITV1 will be showing a documentary about this school tonight at 1040pm, and I am so looking forward to watching.
+ITV1 produced a documentary about this school, and I enjoyed to watching.
 I've met and talked to both teachers and girls from this school and they are all amazing.

 I wish we lived in Surrey.
 I'm not sure why our county cannot provide any establishment like this; it's not as if they can claim there is no need.
 Today I've heard of a child locally who is currently on a part-time timetable at Junior School, due to start secondary next year, and yet has been turned down for a place at a SEN (Special Educational Needs) school.
 Does the LA really think that if he is part-time now at Junior School then everything will magically be alright at secondary?!
 No, I don't believe they do.
 I believe that they don't have enough spaces at 'special schools', and that they are not taking into account the needs of all children in their county.
 Of course it all comes down to money; as a parent of a child with additional needs I am reminded of that frequently, which as you can imagine really helps in an already stressful life.